The Caves of Steel: Reception

-Reviewer Groff Conklin praised the novel for the way Asimov "combines his interest in robotics with his consuming preoccupation with the sociology of a technology-mad, bureaucratically tethered world of tomorrow."
+In 1954, reviewer Groff Conklin praised the novel for the way Asimov "combines his interest in robotics with his consuming preoccupation with the sociology of a technology-mad, bureaucratically tethered world of tomorrow."
 Boucher and McComas praised The Caves of Steel as "Asimov's best long work to date", saying that it was "the most successful attempt yet to combine" the detective and science fiction novel.

 P. Schuyler Miller called it "as honest a combination of science fiction and detection as we've seen."
 Villiers Gerson of The New York Times wrote: "Here is an unusually exciting and engrossing detective story set in a science fictional background convincingly worked out."

-Apart from being nominated in 2004 for a retroactive Hugo Award for Best Novel for 1954, more contemporaneously The Caves of Steel was voted the 30th Best All-Time Novel in the 1975 Locus Poll, and the 33rd Best All-Time SF Novel in the 1987 Locus Poll.
+The Caves of Steel was voted the 30th Best All-Time Novel in the 1975 Locus Poll, and the 33rd Best All-Time SF Novel in the 1987 Locus Poll.
+In 2004, the book was nominated for a retroactive Hugo Award for Best Novel for 1954.